 Keep Your Cool

-If you find yourself feeling like you are making common forex mistakes and just generally feeling frustrated, stop trading and review the basics again.
+If you find yourself feeling like you are making common forex mistakes and just generally feeling frustrated, stop trading, and review the basics again.
 Forex trading is one of those industries where occasionally you have to re-evaluate your methods to make sure you are achieving your goals.
-Try not to get too frustrated and keep your approach scientific.
-If you find yourself still having questions or needing more help, feel free to email me at email@example.com.
+Try not to get too frustrated and keep your approach scientific and unemotional.